andreasm80/blog.local/content/post/2023-04-14-tanzu-with-vsphere-multi-t0/index.md

 ## NSX and Tanzu configurations with different individual Tier-0s

-In this post I will assume a working NSX with the "first" T0 alredy peered and configured with BGP to its upstream router and Tanzu environment configured and running and maybe a couple of TKC cluster deployed in the "original" Namespace/Workload Network.
+In this post I will assume a working NSX with the "first" T0 alredy peered and configured with BGP to its upstream router and Tanzu environment configured and running and maybe a couple of TKC clusters deployed in the "original/initial" Namespace/Workload Network.
 In other words a fully functional Tanzu with vSphere environment.
 My lab is looking like this "networking wise":

 <img src=images/image-20230414150018939.png style="width:600px" />